cablespaghetti/cablespaghetti.github.io/_drafts/2021-03-20-aws-eks-managed-node-groups.markdown

 ## The Config

 We found launching managed node groups with our own custom Launch Template to be a little *nuanced*.
-For example we had some cryptic error messages when trying to use a custom user-data script without explicitly setting the AMI.
+For example we had some cryptic error messages from Terraform/the API when trying to use a custom user-data script without explicitly setting the AMI.
 Here's the Terraform we used in case it helps others who need to tweak things in more complex ways:

 `user-data.sh`:
 ```sh